SamMed05/c-cpp-notes/docs/c/memory-allocation.md

 custom_edit_url: null
 ---

+## Overview of memory organization in C programs

+Understanding how memory is organized in a C program is crucial for effective memory management.
+A typical C program's memory is divided into several key segments:

+1.  **Code Segment (Text Segment)**:
+    *   Contains the compiled machine code of the program.
+    *   This area is typically read-only to prevent accidental modification of instructions.

+2.  **Data Segment**:
+    *   Stores global variables, static variables, and string literals that are initialized by the programmer.
+    *   Further divided into:
+        *   **Initialized data segment**: For variables with explicit initial values (e.g., `int global_var = 10;`).
+        *   **Uninitialized data segment (BSS - Block Started by Symbol)**: For global and static variables that are not explicitly initialized.
+These are typically initialized to zero (or `NULL` for pointers) by the operating system when the program loads.

+3.  **Stack**:
+    *   Used for static memory allocation (not to be confused with `static` keyword variables).
+    *   Stores local variables (automatic variables) declared inside functions, function parameters, and return addresses.
+    *   Memory is managed in a Last-In, First-Out (LIFO) manner.
+When a function is called, a new "stack frame" is pushed onto the stack for its local variables.
+When the function returns, its stack frame is popped off, automatically deallocating its local variables.
+    *   Stack memory is fast to allocate and deallocate but is limited in size.
+Exceeding this limit (e.g., by deep recursion or very large local arrays) causes a "stack overflow."

+4.  **Heap**:
+    *   Used for dynamic memory allocation, managed by functions like `malloc()`, `calloc()`, and `realloc()`.
+    *   Memory in the heap is allocated and deallocated by the programmer explicitly.
+    *   The heap is generally much larger than the stack, suitable for allocating large objects or data whose lifetime needs to extend beyond the scope of a single function.
+    *   Improper management of heap memory can lead to issues like memory leaks (forgetting to `free()`) or dangling pointers (using memory after it has been `free`d).

+Variables with `static storage duration` (global variables and variables declared with the `static` keyword) reside in the data segment.
+Variables with `automatic storage duration` (local variables not declared `static`) reside on the stack.
+Memory with `allocated storage duration` (obtained via `malloc`, etc.) resides on the heap.

 Until now, we've been creating variables and arrays with fixed sizes determined at compile time.
 But what if we need to allocate memory based on user input or other runtime conditions?
 That's where dynamic memory allocation comes in.

 Dynamic memory allocation allows us to request memory from the system during program execution, which offers greater flexibility than static allocation.